 When these insects are eating or tunnelling through a structure, they create moisture.
 This moisture is essential for the formation of the tunnel.
 It might be visible if it results in discolouration of some kind.
 But it will most likely be revealed in warped wood.
 If you notice that a window or door is hard to open or close, it could easily be due to moisture as a result of an infestation.

 How can I prevent termites before they enter my home?

-Where possible, you will want to prevent termites before they have actually gained entry to the home.
+Where possible, you will want to prevent these insects before they have actually gained entry to the home.
 Once they are in, you need to call in professional services, treat the termites, and then find a long-term remedy to keep them at bay.
 Doing this first before they invade is the best way to protect your home and your bank balance.

-You might pay between $1,500 – 4,000 for the termite barrier.
+You might pay between $1,500 – 4,000 for the barrier.
 While this is expensive, it is far more affordable than paying for the damage and then having to install the barriers anyway.
-Aside from this, there are many things you can do to prevent termites in the first place.
+Aside from this, there are many things you can do to prevent them in the first place.
 These include:

 - Not stacking wood up against the wall

-- Conducting an annual termite inspection
+- Conducting an annual inspection

 - Reducing all soil to wood contact around the home

 - Keep plants away from the home